 So, once we have learned about the five-step process for ITERATIVE SIZING, it’s easy to gain knowledge on SAP S/4HANA Sizing with the help of a practical example.
 In this tutorial, we will be discussing how to size an SAP HANA landscape if we are deploying the on-premise SAP Fiori front-end for the SAP S/4HANA system as well as the back-end server.
 However, the question is why do you need sizing for both front-end and back-end servers?

 The answer to the question is SAPS/4HANA, which implements the SAP Fiori user experience in native mode.
 This SAP Fiori is based on a browser and it accesses data in the back-end.

 The SAP Fiori user interface is hosted on the SAP Fiori front-end server where the OData service calls get converted into the Remote Function Calls and to the back-end server.
 The front-end server is also responsible for the operation of additional services to smoothly carry out SAP Fiori Launchpad.
 The activities include personalizing user accounts and login functions.

 On the Back-end Note

-The Back-end mainly focuses on integrating the OData services, which is an essential step, allowing the SAP Fiori application to get access to the back-end data and check out the business logic and carrying out various activities.
+The Back-end mainly focuses on integrating the OData services, which is an essential step, allowing the SAP Fiori application to get access to the back-end data and check out the business logic and carry out various activities.

 Suppose an organization has 10k employees, who would like to manage their working hours in the SAP S/4HANA system on a weekly basis.
 To offer the best service, SAP has provided with an independent application known as My Timesheet.
-This is one of the innovative tools that allow the employees to maintain their working hours efficiently with the help of a desktop or a mobile device.
+This is one of the innovative tools that allow employees to maintain their working hours efficiently with the help of a desktop or a mobile device.